poezio/poezio/doc/source/usage.rst

    - **Blue**: participant
    - **Grey**: visitor

-   The nicks have a random color given by poezio (which can be changed with :term:`/recolor`)
+   The nicks have a fixed color assigned using XEP-0392_.

 #.
 Your information in that chatroom (the name of the room, your nick, your role
    and affiliation).